Miscellaneous

 • I consider myself an engaged participant in trading.
 The financial market not only reflects the mathematical beauty ingrained in its structure but also captures the intricate nuances of human behavior through its ever-shifting dynamics.
 I am sincerely appreciative of my friends who introduced me to this field, as it has been instrumental in my personal growth and resilience.
 If I may offer a suggestion, I would highly recommend delving into the book Reminiscences of a Stock Operator, after gaining some experience in trading.

-• I am especially interested in TV series related to finance (Billions), science (The Big Bang Theory), technology (Silicon Valley), politics (Yes, Minister), and healthcare (Dopesick).
+• I am especially interested in TV series related to finance (Billions), science (The Big Bang Theory), technology (Silicon Valley), politics (Yes, Minister), societies (The Wire), and healthcare (Dopesick).

 Sports